nathanmarz/storm/README.md

 ### Contructor Arguments, References and Properties

 ####Constructor Arguments
-Arguments to a class constructor can be configured by adding `contructorArgs` to a components. `constructorArgs` is a list of objects that will be passed to the class' constructor.
+Arguments to a class constructor can be configured by adding a `contructorArgs` element to a components.
+`constructorArgs` is a list of objects that will be passed to the class' constructor.
 The following example creates an object by calling the constructor that takes a single string as an argument:

 ```yaml
   - id: "zkHosts"